heinermann/Valheim_mods/TheRuins/README.md

 ﻿Allows using .vbuild and .blueprint files as ruined generated structures.

 ## Installation
+1. Install dependencies - Jotunn.
-Copy the contents of `plugins` to your `Valheim/BepInEx/plugins` directory or use your favourite mod manager.
+2. Copy the contents of `plugins` to your `Valheim/BepInEx/plugins` directory or use your favourite mod manager.

 ## Github